Skip to content

 The SVR trap: why it costs you money

-Your lender’s standard variable rate (SVR) is the default rate you revert to when your introductory deal ends.
-Unlike fixed or tracker rates, the SVR is set entirely at the lender’s discretion and can change at any time.
-Most SVRs in the UK sit between 6% and 8%, compared with competitive fixed rates that may be between 4% and 5.5%.
+Your lender’s standard variable rate, the SVR, is the fallback rate you drop onto once your introductory deal runs out.
+A fixed or tracker rate is locked or pegged to something; the SVR is neither, so the lender can move it whenever it likes.
+Most UK SVRs sit between 6% and 8%, while competitive fixed rates often land between 4% and 5.5%.

-Your lender’s standard variable rate (SVR) is the default rate you revert to when your introductory deal ends.
-Unlike fixed or tracker rates, the SVR is set entirely at the lender’s discretion and can change at any time.
-Most SVRs in the UK sit between 6% and 8%, compared with competitive fixed rates that may be between 4% and 5.5%.
+Your lender’s standard variable rate, the SVR, is the fallback rate you drop onto once your introductory deal runs out.
+A fixed rate or tracker is locked or pegged to something; the SVR is neither, so the lender can move it whenever it likes.
+Most UK SVRs sit between 6% and 8%, while competitive fixed rates often land between 4% and 5.5%.

 SVR vs fixed rate on a £200,000 mortgage (25-year term)